 When Alison moved to Mexico in 2001, there was no animal rescue on Isla Mujeres.
 The street dog population was out of control and there were packs of wild dogs on the beaches.
 With no veterinarian services available on the island, there were puppies EVERYWHERE.
 Most female dogs were either pregnant or nursing their babies.

 Alison decided that she could make a difference.
 She started by taking puppies into her home, but at that time did not considered herself as a rescue.
-She and her husband Jeff built kennels out of anything they could find…old doors, windows, blocks, etc..
-As word spread, people started to tie unwanted dogs to Alison & Jeff’s front door.
-At this point, they were unavoidably considered a rescue.
+She built kennels out of anything she could find…old doors, windows, blocks, etc..
+As word spread, people started to tie unwanted dogs to Alison’s front door.
+At this point, she was unavoidably considered a “rescue”.

 Keeping on top of the growing numbers of animals was a monumental task.
 In 2015, the government recognized the value of Alison’s work and offered her a space to continue her rescue efforts.
 Since then, Isla Animals has grown with more volunteers and donations.
 Isla Animals has a highly-educated vet, Dr. Arturo Dzul Leon, that comes to the Island 1-2 days per week providing free spay and neuter surgeries and low-cost consultations.
 The rescue has also expanded their efforts into Rancho Viejo, a very poor area on the mainland, which is included in the municipality of Isla Mujeres.